vrv501/go-repo/docs/proto/1_protobuf.md

 - grpc reads and writes are thread safe however when streaming, do not attempt to concurrent read or concurrent write, but concurrent read & write is ok(not multiple reads or writes but read & write can be done concurrently)
 - status.Error returns error.
 You can add additional details to the error using status.WithDetails.
 Clients can convert error to status.Status and then get details using sttaus.Details
 - add metadata to context `AppendToOutgoingContext`
-- SendMetadata must be called before sending request or response and shud only be done once
 - https://github.com/super-linter/super-linter
 - https://github.com/nilslice/protolock
 - https://github.com/grpc/grpc-go/blob/master/examples/features